 This is where Overcome Obesity, The Book, will be released, chapter by chapter.
 Eventually a completed, at least tentatively, book will be available completely on-line, for free.
 There will likely be a Kindle and other e-formats and possibly a paperback version, time will tell.
 The e-formats will likely cost less than 3 bucks, and the paperback, probably less than 10 bucks.
 The particulars regarding pricing will be clearer when the book is completed.
 However, as we have stated before, the book will always be freely available on this site.
 The completed “book form” will have a cost to them to cover publishing costs and a small additional amount to help cover OvercomeObesity.org operating costs.
 As stated in The Project section we are hoping to get some great feedback and recommendations during the process of releasing the book chapters so that revisions can be made and the resulting “completed” chapters and book will contain the best available information about how to reach and maintain a healthy weight.
 Thanks in advance to all of you who will contribute, whether by feedback or by spreading the word, to this Project.

-Listed to the right or below, depending on what device you are reading this on, is the Table of Contents (only a portion of it now) of the book.
+See the Table of Contents page to see what chapters are completed and what other chapters are coming.
 Click on the desired section to access the complete chapter.
 Also, the document is a living document, which means small and large revisions may be made.
 At the top of each chapter the latest revision date will be listed.
-Additionally, if there are considerable revisions that we plan on making to the chapter then there will be the following picture to represent that situation.

 A few comments about referencing and in-text citations.